How we’re adapting our work in response to the COVID-19 pandemic.

 Health workers are at increased risk of developing COVID-19 – and as well as the danger to their own lives, high rates of illness amongst medical staff reduces the capacity of the healthcare system when it’s needed most.

 Frontline healthcare professionals are already at the heart of our ongoing maternal and newborn health (MNH) and sexual and reproductive health and rights (SRHR) programmes.
 Now, we’re also equipping them with the knowledge and skills they need not only to keep themselves safe whilst delivering essential services, but also to identify symptoms and prevent transmission amongst the communities they serve.

-We’re especially conscious of the increased risk of domestic and gender-based violence during periods of increased isolation, so we will train community health workers to handle incidents, refer where needed, and provide psychosocial support.
+We’re especially conscious of the increased risk of domestic and gender-based violence during periods of increased isolation, so we are training community health workers to handle incidents, refer where needed, and provide psychosocial support.

 We’re also working to anticipate, and mitigate against, future challenges that will arise after the initial emergency response.
-We will continue our work to strengthen health systems, and advocate for people’s access to essential MNH and SRHR services that have been disrupted.
+We are continuing our work to strengthen health systems, and advocate for people’s access to essential services.

 Businesses around the globe are being hit by lockdown measures, supply chain disruptions and staffing issues – and entrepreneurs, farmers and small and medium-sized enterprises (SMEs) are especially vulnerable.
 We’re supporting small business owners, young entrepreneurs and apprentices to reach customers, find alternative incomes, and provide their products safely.